Frankia: Overview

 Most Frankia strains are specific to different plant species.
 The bacteria are filamentous and convert atmospheric nitrogen into ammonia via the enzyme nitrogenase, a process known as nitrogen fixation.
 They do this while living in root nodules on actinorhizal plants.
 The bacteria can supply most or all of the nitrogen requirements of the host plant.
 As a result, actinorhizal plants colonise and often thrive in soils that are low in plant nutrients.

 Several Frankia genomes are now available which may help clarify how the symbiosis between prokaryote and plant evolved, how the environmental and geographical adaptations occurred, the metabolic diversity, and the horizontal gene flow among the symbiotic prokaryotes.

 Frankia can resist low concentration of heavy metals such as, Cu, Co, and Zn.
 Frankia may be an advantage for degraded soil.
 Degraded soil is known as soil that is heavy metal rich or nutrient depleted due to a drought.
 Frankia is a nitrogen-fixed organism, explaining why it is able to resist heavy metals.

 Frankia is a gram-positive Bacteria that is found on the roots of plants.
-The fact that Frankia is gram-positive means that the bacteria is made up of thick cell walls made out of protein called peptidologlycan.
+The fact that Frankia is gram-positive means that the bacteria is made up of thick cell walls made out of protein called peptidoglycan.
 This helps with the resistance of the heavy metals that may be in the degraded soil.

 Frankia tolerates a narrow range of temperatures and soil pH levels.
 It grows best at around 30 degrees Celsius with an environment pH between 6.5 and 7.
 These facts shows that Frankia is very sensitive to its environment.
 Though Frankia would not be suitable for all agriculture it does demonstrate possibilities in select areas, or in temperature controlled environments.